bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 06:57 PM CT, May 03</p>
+<p class="updated_time"> Latest data: 08:23 PM CT, May 03</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 65°, which is 9° **warmer** than yesterday.
-Tomorrow is expected to be 13° **warmer** than today.
+Today's high is 66°, which is 10° **warmer** than yesterday.
+Tomorrow is expected to be 12° **warmer** than today.

 Currently:

-- 64°
+- 62°
-- Breezy
+- Mostly Cloudy
-- 51% humidity
+- 59% humidity
-- 12 mph wind
+- 11 mph wind
-- 10% cloud cover
+- 64% cloud cover
-- 59 AQI 🟨
+- 67 AQI 🟨
 - 0.31 inches of rain expected in the next 48 hours